 The primary visa applicant needs to meet age, skills and English language requirements (unless they are exempt).

-This visa has three streams being the Temporary Residence Transition Stream (for holders of 457 visas who have worked for their employer for at least 2 years), Direct Entry Stream (for people who have never, or only briefly worked in Australia) and Agreement Stream (for 457 visa holders who are sponsored through a labour agreement).
+This visa has three streams being the Temporary Residence Transition Stream (for holders of subclass 482/457 visas who have worked for their employer for generally at least 3 years), Direct Entry Stream (for people who have never, or only briefly worked in Australia) and Agreement Stream (for subclass 482/457 visa holders who are sponsored through a labour agreement).

 In order to nominate a skilled worker the employer must meet certain criteria, including that the employer must: